tomieq/swifter/README.md

     request.onFinished { summary in
         // finish tracking
         // id is unique UUID for this request
+        // socketID is unique UUID for socket handling request
         // responseCode is the http code that was returned to client
         // responseSize is expressed in DataSize
         // durationInSeconds is the time in seconds